 The Low & Slow Corned Bison:

 Our corned bison comes typically in a 3-4 pound shoulder cut.
 And remember, they come fully cooked so we are just reheating while we are cooking down the sauerkraut.
-Typically we portion our sandwiches with ¼ pound of protein – so with a full 4 lb corned beef, you’ll yield about 16 sandwiches.
-But the best thing about it is the kraut and corned beef keep refrigerated well for those many late-night sandwiching opportunities.
+Typically we portion our sandwiches with ¼ pound of protein – so with a full 4 lb corned bison, you’ll yield about 16 sandwiches.
+But the best thing about it is the kraut and corned bison keep refrigerated well for those many late-night sandwiching opportunities.

 - Deep roasting pan or large dutch oven with lid.
 Pan should be at least 6 inches deep.